DRMF/DRMF-Seeding-Project/Macro-Replacement/README.md

 # DRMF Macro Replacement Project

-This project inserts DLMF and DRMF macros into unprocesssed TeX based on the regular expressions specified in `function_regex`.
+This project uses regular expressions and string methods to insert DLMF and DRMF macros into unprocesssed TeX based on the regular expressions specified in `function_regex`.

 ## Usage